How Joan’s making Sunderland vibrant

 Lifting spirits through lockdown

 Their hard work has made such a difference to both residents and visitors to the village.
-Two years ago, during the initial Covid lockdown, it was impossible to buy new plants as the garden centres were closed.
+During the initial Covid lockdown, it was impossible to buy new plants as the garden centres were closed.
 Yet, even while following government restrictions, it didn't stop them.
 Many members used their hour of permitted daily exercise for weeding, splitting plants, and replanting them elsewhere.
 “People were so appreciative of the work we continued to do”, remembers Joan, “lots of them have told us that their daily walk through the village lifted their spirits.”

 The work has also lifted the spirits of the volunteers.
 Getting involved in any community activity has lots of personal benefits including making new friends, promoting an active mind and body, learning new skills, improving health, and creating a feeling of community spirit and belonging.